sinbad/SPUD/doc/faq.md

 in the editor (PIE) and your levels aren't saved, the data UE reports to SPUD isn't reliable and can cause problems.

+Either:

-> Always Use "File > Save All Levels" before playing in the editor!
+1. Always use "File > Save All Levels" before playing in the editor, or
+2. Enable auto-saving of all levels before PIE in "Project Settings > Plugins > SPUD"

-The Output Log will report an error about this if it detects unsaved levels.
+The Output Log will report an error about this if it detects you're running with unsaved levels.

 ## It's not working in Standalone mode!